"Bringing Seamanship to the Creeks from the River and the Estuary "

 Each time one of our boats sails, someone has to do the sums.
 (See "Ebb and Flow" for a case in point).

-We need to know what height of water allows us to get up the river,get under the bridge, what height the keel would bottom on the berm or in the lock.
+We need to know what height of water allows us to get up the Darent or Cray, get under Bob Dunn, what height the keel would bottom on a berm or in the lock.

-Sums have to be done to get in and out of Dartford and gauging when it is ok to cross the bar to proceed up-river to the Lock Quay.
+Sums have to be done to get in and out of Dartford and to gauge when it is ok to cross the bar and proceed up-river.

-At any Tilbury reading below 4.0meters it is effectively impossible to navigate even a rubber duck below Bob Dunn Bridge (A206)
+At any Tilbury [actual] reading below 4.0meters it is impossible to navigate even a rubber duck below Bob Dunn Bridge (A206)

 At any Tilbury reading above 5.0meters there will be enough water in Dartford Creek above the cill for kayaks and canoes.

-At any Tilbury reading above 5.5meters it is possible to sail up into the "Jolly Farmer" wharf via Crayford Creek
+At any Tilbury reading above 5.6meters it is possible to sail up into the "Jolly Farmer" wharf via Crayford Creek

 and also for boats of draught up to 24" (0.6m) to cross the cill and tie up at the lock quay.